teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

 - Type: This claim is qualitative because it specifies that the generalization performance is comparable but not how comparable it is, or how much resources are used.
 - Experiment: You can verify this claim by trying different combinations of batch sizes and learning rates then plot the performance - training time relation for warm-start and cold-start models.

-### Claim 6: A little training with a warm-start model can lead to loss of generality.
+#### A little training with a warm-start model can lead to loss of generality.
 ![Figure5](assets/claim6.png)
 *This is Figure 4 from the paper, left is validation accuracy in 50% training while right is percentage of damage when training on 100%*